 - CMTT 350: CTW for Elementary School

 - CMTT 351: CTW for Middle and High School

-Each semester students enrolled in CTW mount a play for children and young people.
-NEIU students work on all aspects of the production: performance, design, management.
-For more than 25 years thousands of local students have attended performances every year.
+Each semester students enrolled in CTW mount a play for young audiences.
+NEIU students work on all aspects of the production: performance, design and management.
+For more than 25 years, thousands of local students have attended performances every year.